bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 Both documents are a work in progress and are subject change.
-Generally speaking, this API has been designed in such a way that write operations (`POST`, `DELETE`, etc...) correspond with capabilities that are charged, where as read operations (`GET`) would are geared to be lookups, and would not have a charge.
+Generally speaking, this API has been designed in such a way that write operations (`POST`, `DELETE`, etc...) correspond with capabilities that are charged, where as read operations (`GET`) are intended to be lookups, and would not have a charge to the end user.

 ### Implementation Status